-Area A (85% - 100%) 10.0 - 8.5 B (70% - 84%) 8.4 - 7.0 C (55% - 69%) 6.9 - 5.5 D (50% - 54%) 5.4 - 5.0 F (0% - 49%) 4.9 - 0 Score Mechanics, Grammar, Professional Format Mainly error free.
+Α В C-D F

+5 4 3 2-0

+Mechanics, Grammar, Professional Format Mainly error free.
 Uses APA citation correctly.
 Meets and exceeds all requirements for an excellent academic response.
 Meets and exceeds all requirements of the assignment.
 A few minor errors in usage, grammar, or mechanics.
 Generally uses APA citation correctly.
 Meets requirements for a well written academic response.
 Meets requirements of the assignment.
 Some errors in usage, grammar, and mechanics, beginning to interfere with the readability and meaning of the paper.
 Uses APA citation inconsistently and with some errors.
-Meets some requirements for an academic response.
+Meets some requirements for an acceptable academic response.
 Meets some of the requirements of the assignment.
-Frequent errors in usage, grammar, and mechanics, interfering with the readability and meaning of the paper.
-Use of APA citation contains many errors.
-Meets a few requirements for an academic response.
-Meets few requirements of the question.
 Numerous errors in usage, grammar, and mechanics, affecting the readability and meaning of the paper.
 Many errors in APA citation, demonstrating lack of citation knowledge.
-Does not meet any requirements for an academic response.
-Does not meet any requirements of the question.
+Does not meet enough requirements for an acceptable academic response.
+Does not meet enough requirements to address assignment.